To commission the future officer leadership of the United States Army.

 Army ROTC is an educational program designed to provide the college student an opportunity to earn an army commission as a second lieutenant while completing the university requirements for a bachelor’s degree.
 The program provides leadership training that will develop the skills and attitudes vital to the professional army officer.
 Upon successful completion of the program and graduation from the university, ROTC cadets are commissioned as second lieutenants and enter either the active Army, Army Reserve, or Army National Guard component.

 Students entering the basic course register for classes at the same time and in the same manner as they enroll in their other college courses.
-All four classes (MSL 101, MSL 102, MSL 201, and MSL 202) are available to any Austin Peay State Univeristy student as an elective course without any military obligation.
+All four classes (MSL 1010, MSL 1020, MSL 2010, and MSL 2020) are available to any Austin Peay State University student as an elective course without any military obligation.
 Completion of the basic course, graduation from Cadet Initial Entry Training (Basic Camp) or prior military service qualifies students for entry into the advanced course, which is normally taken during the last two years of college.

 Placement and Course Credit Substitution